Psyshadow/HCIclone/README.md

 - Platform Architecture
 - Framework of EWOR

-This clustering was really helpful to further understand the projects goals and important framework.
+This clustering was helpful to further understand the projects goals and important framework.

 ### User Needs
 To gain an understanding of the user-needs all team members contacted start-ups.
-The start-up creators have been interview to gain knowledge on what they would have expected if they would have had access to such a learning plat form.
+The start-up creators have been interview to gain knowledge on what they would have expected if they would have had access to such a learning platform.

 The user needs are extracted from the common needs of the interviews conducted with start ups and pose the requirements for our platform: